dabamos/dmpack/README.md

 $ make linux
 ```

-Install the library and all programs system-wide:
+Install the library and all programs system-wide to `/usr/local`:

 ```
-$ sudo make install_linux
+$ sudo make install
 ```

 To install to a custom directory, run: